jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2016-03-02-quick-start-sparkr-in-local-and-cluster-mode/index.md

   - Apache Spark
   - SparkR
   - R
-authors:
-  - JaehyeonKim
-images: []
-description: In this post, we discuss how to execute SparkR in a local and cluster mode.
+description: Run SparkR in local and cluster mode from an R project, setting environment variables and the library path, then reading JSON and CSV files.
 ---

+> **Status, September 2026.** This post targets Spark 1.6.0 and the SparkR build shipped with it, and the download and setup steps no longer match a supported Spark release.
+Install a current Spark release and follow its own SparkR documentation instead.

+A [**BitBucket repository**](https://bitbucket.org/jaehyeon/sparkr-test) is introduced, which is a R project that includes *Spark 1.6.0 Pre-built for Hadoop 2.0 and later* and *hadoop-common 2.2.0* - the latter is necessary if it is tested on Windows.
 In the [previous post](/blog/2016-02-22-spark-cluster-setup-on-virtualbox), a Spark cluster is set up using 2 VirtualBox Ubuntu guests.
 While this is a viable option for many, it is not always for others.
 For those who find setting-up such a cluster is not convenient, there's still another option, which is relying on the local mode of Spark.
-In this post, a [**BitBucket repository**](https://bitbucket.org/jaehyeon/sparkr-test) is introduced, which is a R project that includes *Spark 1.6.0 Pre-built for Hadoop 2.0 and later* and *hadoop-common 2.2.0* - the latter is necessary if it is tested on Windows.
-Then several initialization steps are discussed such as setting-up environment variables and library path as well as including the [spark-csv package](https://github.com/databricks/spark-csv) and a JDBC driver.
+Several initialization steps are then discussed such as setting-up environment variables and library path as well as including the [spark-csv package](https://github.com/databricks/spark-csv) and a JDBC driver.
 Finally it shows some examples of reading JSON and CSV files in the cluster mode.

 ## [sparkr-test](https://bitbucket.org/jaehyeon/sparkr-test) repo